Moltiquino/eYRC-2023/README.md

+#Instructions

-choose the workspace
+Choose the workspace

     cd into any ws

-You likely already have the rclpy and std_msgs packages installed as part of your ROS 2 system.
+You likely already have the rclpy and other  packages installed as part of your ROS 2 system.
 It’s good practice to run rosdep in the root of your workspace (ros2_ws) to check for missing dependencies before building:

     rosdep install -i --from-path src --rosdistro humble -y